Program Overview

 DAY 1: DEPART FROM NEW YORK (JFK)

-We will enjoy our last evening with our wonderful hosts savoring a delicious Swahili meal, singing, dancing, and recalling stories of our time together over the past week.
+We will enjoy our last evening with our wonderful hosts savoring a delicious Swahili meal, singing, dancing, and recalling stories of our time together over the past few days!

 After an early breakfast, we will depart the lodge and and drive to Ngorongoro Crater, where the stunning ethereal blue-green vistas are simply breathtaking.
 The famous Crater is a World Heritage Site and situated at the eastern edge of the Serengeti.
 Though the views from above are beautiful, the real magic happens when you descend down into the world’s largest unbroken caldera, nearly three million years old and considered “Africa’s Garden of Eden.”
 It is a haven for thousands of wild game, including lions, elephants, wildebeests, zebras, rhino, Thomson’s gazelle, and buffalo.
 We will descend into the Crater for game viewing and drive among this unparalleled concentration of wildlife, including the highest density of both lions and overall predators in Africa, as well as the last of the remaining Black Rhino.